jump85/HybridAIQuantum-Challenge/README.md

 Your submission must include:
 1. Complete code
 2. A brief report covering:
-   - Classical model description
+   - The classical model description
-   - Quantum kernel implementation
+   - The quantum model implementation such as quantum kernels
-   - Comparative results (with/without quantum kernel)
+   - Comparative results (with/without quantum model)
    - Training duration metrics
-   - ANy additional relevant insights
+   - Any additional relevant insights

 ## Evaluation Criteria